 Athens is absolutely necessary, and anyone who claims otherwise either isn’t a local or has never been to Athens before!
 Known for its vast history and culture, and blessed with incredible beauty, beaches, and picturesque neighborhoods, to visit Greece and not spend at least a couple of days in Athens would be the equivalent of coming to Greece and not eating souvlaki.
 Crushing.

-We could go on and on about Athens and wax lyrical about its countless beauties and the reasons why it should be a must on your bucket list, but we have gathered all the information you could possibly need on our Athens travel guide.
+We could go on and on about Athens in our Greek travel guide, but we have gathered all the information you could possibly need on our Athens travel guide.
 After reading it, we’re sure that all your questions for Athens will be answered and you’ll be reaching for your laptop to book your tickets to the Greek capital.

 The underdog of Greece that often -ok, let’s be real, always- gets outshined by the Greek islands is the country’s mainland, where a world of stunning regions lie waiting for you to explore them!